Bondsville Mill Park Committee

 Your tax-deductible donations can be made to the East Brandywine Foundation quickly and securely online using the Paypal button below.
-If you would prefer donate by some other means, or for any other questions about this project please feel free to contact Luke Reven, Assistant Township Manager at (610) 269-8230 x205.

 Your contribution donation is vital to continuing work towards bringing to full fruition the goals of providing an educational experience regarding the heritage of the regional mill industry and the local natural environment for our current and future generations.

 Chairman, Secretary, Treasurer

 Vice-Chairman, Grants Administrator

 Joe Buccella Carl Capriotti David Culp Doug Freeman Arne Jensen Nancy Kichgasser Jim Ladrew Roger Lauer Charlie Lindsay Sandy Moser Jeff Nye Matthew Ross Charles "Rocky" Stone Dan Tieri Beth Watts Bob Watts Board of Supervisors Liaison

 Charles "Rocky" Stone